 Revenue from the sale of oil and petroleum products is recognised when the control over the goods or services passed on to the customer.
+Group's performance obligation is to deliver the goods and services and payment terms are less than 45 days for significant portion of revenue.

-Revenue for under-/over lifting is recognised based on the actual amount of oil and gas sold regardless of the amount of oil and gas production entitled to the Group accordinging to the working interest.
+Revenue for under-/over lifting is recognised based on the actual amount of oil and gas sold regardless of the amount of oil and gas production entitied to the Group according to the working interest.
 Under-/over lifting balances are accounted for by non-financial receivables/(liabilities), respectively and corresponding adjustment of production/operating costs.